testdrivenio/django-aloe-bdd/example_bdd/README.md

 path('friendship-requests/<int:pk>/', FriendshipRequestsView.as_view({'put': 'partial_update'}))
 ```

-You update `Scenario: A user can see a list of friends` to include the new `status` field.
+Update `Scenario: A user can see a list of friends` to include the new `status` field.

 **example/features/friendship.feature**